About the Program

 Interns will work closely with a faculty, postdoc, or grad student mentor on an original cognitive science research project.
 They will gain experience developing the project, collecting data, and analyzing the results.
 In addition to their individual projects, interns will attend a weekly seminar with such topics as reading a scientific paper, introduction to the R data analysis platform, statistics and visualization, and presentation skills.
 The program will culminate with each intern presenting their work to an interdisciplinary audience.

 The topical focus of the program will be on language, learning, computation, and cognition, with an emphasis on giving students the technical skills they need to complete an independent project.
-Mentors will be from different departments across Stanford; the follwing PIs and labs either participated last year or will be taking part this year (see links to learn more about the research conducted in these labs):
+Mentors will be from different departments across Stanford; the following PIs and labs either participated last year or will be taking part this year (see links to learn more about the research conducted in these labs):

 - Michael Bernstein (Computer Science) - lab